Social value of work. Human values in social psychology

 Tasks:

-formation of ideas about universal values;
+formation of ideas about universal human values;

 formation of the priority of spiritual values over material ones.

-Exercise "Change places those who appreciate ..." - 4-5 min
+Exercise “Change places those who appreciate...” - 4-5 min

 Target: introduction to the topic, creating a working atmosphere.

-Description: the chair of the leader is removed outside the circle.
-The leader, standing in the center of the circle, pronounces the phrase: “Those who value ... (friendship, money, freedom, power) change places.
-Those who believe that this statement applies to them should get up from their place and run to another vacant place.
-The task of the driver is to take any free place.
-Left without a chair becomes the new driver.
+Description: The leader's chair is removed outside the circle.
+The presenter, standing in the center of the circle, says the phrase: “Change places, those who value ... (friendship, money, freedom, power).
+Those who believe that this statement applies to them should get up from their seats and run to another, vacant seat.
+The driver’s task is to take any free seat.
+The one left without a chair becomes the new driver.

-Discussion: What did you like about the exercise?
+Discussion:- What did you like about the exercise?

-What did this exercise reveal?
+What did this exercise show or reveal?

 Can you guess the topic of our lesson?
 (Values)

-Throwing aside the time of everyday life,
+Throwing away the time of everyday life,

-In the night healing wilderness
+In the healing wilderness of the night

 Stored at the bottom of the soul.

-I don't have that many
+I don't have many of them

-But I don't need more.
+But I don’t need any more.

-They don't go down in value!
+They don't go down in price!

 Guys, what are values?
 How do you understand this word?